 Every business has its own unique goals and challenges.
-In theory, these should inform an organisation's performance management process but how many do?
-Perfecting a business performance management process requires as much knowledge of the business goals, as the ins and outs of the performance management process itself.
-In this blog post, we delve deeper into the performance management process, highlighting key elements to consider when implementing or simply refining your own.
+In theory, these should inform an organisation's performance management process, but how many do?
+Perfecting a business performance management process requires as much knowledge of the business goals as the ins and outs of the performance management process.
+This blog delves deeper into the performance management process, highlighting key elements to consider when implementing or refining your own.

 What is a performance management process?

-Performance management process is the framework and activities that help an employee achieve their objectives.
-At its most basic level, it’s about getting the best out of people; helping employees to be effective and productive in driving the organisation in the direction it needs to go.
-Some of the components of a performance management process include setting objectives, monitoring progress against these and providing the support, feedback, and training necessary to ensure an employee can attain these goals.
+The performance management process is the framework and activities that help employees achieve their objectives.
+At its most basic level, it’s about getting the best out of people, and helping employees to be effective and productive in driving the organisation in the direction it needs to go.
+Some components of the staff performance management process include setting objectives, monitoring progress against these and providing the support, feedback, and training necessary to ensure an employee can attain these goals.

-Good performance management processes combine the employer’s need to ensure their employees are as productive as possible with the employee’s own life goals, motivations and aspirations.
-A system that encourages a win-win for employees and the organisation can be extraordinarily effective and that is exactly what Appraisd is designed to do.
+A good performance management cycle combines the employer’s need to ensure their employees are as productive as possible with the employee’s own life goals, motivations and aspirations.
+A system that encourages a win-win for employees and the organisation can be extraordinarily effective.
+That is what a performance management system like Appraisd is designed to do.

 Why is a performance management process important?